Skip to Main Content

 Screenshot of the Scopus database results page

-By default, Summon only searches for full text journal articles to which the Library subscribes.
+By default, Library Search only searches for full text journal articles to which the Library subscribes.

-However, you can instruct Summon to widen the search beyond these.
-Select the box in the filter pane labelled Add results beyond your library's collection to instruct Summon to include items not currently available in full-text in the Library collection.
+However, you can instruct Library Search to widen the search beyond these.
+Select the box in the filter pane labelled Add results beyond the Library's collection to instruct Library Search to include items not currently available in full-text in the Library collection.

 Note that if you use this feature, you may not be able to read the full text of all the articles listed immediately.
-If you would like to access an article which is not available in the Library's collection, but that is essential to your work, you can request it as an inter-library loan.
+If you would like to access an article which is not available in the Library's collection, but that is essential to your work, you can request it as an inter-library loan by filling in the form on the article information page on Library Search.

 How do I request to read an article which is not already available in full text?

-If you find an article through an electronic database or Summon which is not available in full text, and it is essential to your work, you can request that we order it for you as an inter-library loan There is usually no charge for this service, but there is a waiting time, as the article must be sourced from an external supplier.
+If you find an article through an electronic database or Library Search which is not available in full text, and it is essential to your work, you can request that we order it for you as an inter-library loan There is usually no charge for this service, but there is a waiting time, as the article must be sourced externally.

-For more information on this service please see the inter-library loans webpage.
+For more information and instructions for this service, please see the inter-library loans webpage.

 Help